 Meal Prep Containers: 4 Awesome Containers that Aren’t Plastic

-When it comes to meal prep containers, I look for containers that are durable and reusable, can be used in both cold storage and warmed up and are non-toxic.
+Meal prep containers should be durable and reusable, versatile for both cold storage and heat and non-toxic.
 That means no plastic.
-So my favorite meal prep containers are all made from glass and silicone – and I use these for meal prep every week.
+So my favorite meal prep containers are all made from glass and silicone.
+These are exact meal prep containers I personally use for meal prep every week.

 To say that my recent Meal Prep video was popular would be an understatement.
 I received hundreds and hundreds of comments within hours of posting that video.
 It was craziness.
 And the number one comment?
 “Please do more!”